raymondworkshop/raymondworkshop.github.io/note.md

         + fix the build errors
         > python3 -m nox
         >  site-packages in some virtual env
+        + Done, nox is only for the test function

     - write the test functions
     - [code reference from thea.codes](https://github.com/theacodes/blog.thea.codes)